pxie4/CS534-Final-Project/README.md

 # CS534-Final-Project

-## Prerequisites to Compile Binary Benchmarks for ARM 32-bit Architecture
+## Binary Benchmarks for ARM 32-bit Architecture

-Before you begin, ensure that you have the necessary dependencies installed.
+Benchmarks used are sourced from MiBench https://vhosts.eecs.umich.edu/mibench/ and https://github.com/embecosm/mibench.
+Already compiled binaries are located in the ```bin``` folder which include basicmath, qsort, dijkstra and fft.
+If needed to compile other benchmarks, steps are listed below.

 ### 1. Install the ARM Cross-Compiler